al-moreno/MongoDB/Unit 3/Script.md

 }
 ```

-6. Embedded Documents: MongoDB allows for the nesting of documents within other documents, enabling the creation of hierarchical and complex data structures.
+6. We have heard on several occations that MongoDB also allows for the nesting of documents within other documents, enabling the creation of hierarchical and complex data structures.
 This feature is useful for representing relationships or grouping related data.

 Example:
 ```javascript